Canon 1Ds vs T7i

-The Canon EOS-1Ds and the Canon EOS Rebel T7i (labelled Canon 800D in some countries) are two digital cameras that were officially introduced, respectively, in September 2002 and February 2017.
+The Canon EOS-1Ds and the Canon EOS Rebel T7i (labelled Canon 800D in some countries) are two digital cameras that were announced, respectively, in September 2002 and February 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1Ds) and an APS-C (T7i) sensor.
-The 1Ds has a resolution of 11 megapixel, whereas the T7i provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1Ds has a resolution of 11 megapixels, whereas the T7i provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T7i is considerably smaller (47 percent) than the Canon 1Ds.
 Moreover, the T7i is substantially lighter (58 percent) than the 1Ds.
 It is worth mentioning in this context that the 1Ds is splash and dust resistant, while the T7i does not feature any corresponding weather-sealing.